What’s Causing This Issue?

 The Personal store will contain your server certificate.

-Windows Server 2008 R2 manages automatically trusted certificates, and may insert a separate, self-signed USERTrust item without any action on your part – thus, your server might well have this configuration:
+Windows Server 2008 R2 manages automatically trusted certificates, and may insert a separate, self-signed USERTrust item without any action on your part – thus, your server might well have this configuration (click to enlarge):

 In this case, the Root store also contains a self-signed certificate (the USERTrust RSA Certification Authority entry) which is the “root” of the problem.
 (Thanks, I’m here all week – try the shrimp scampi.)